-Almost 3 months ago my employer accepted my idea to write our API in Rust
+Almost 3 months ago my employer accepted my idea to write our API in Rust.

 Right now 2 of our web apps (Angular 2 SPA) are published and working in “production” mode, using this REST API.
-These apps are very important for business they serve.
+These apps are very important for the business they serve.

 This thing was not really difficult to understand.
-Of course, few first weeks I experienced a lot of errors from compiler about borrowing and lifetimes, but it’s because in other languages we don’t have such strict checks, and now I’m sure it’s a “must have” thing.
+Of course, few first weeks I experienced a lot of errors from compiler about borrowing and lifetimes, but it’s because in other languages we don’t have such strict checks, and now I’m sure it’s a “must-have” thing.

 There are some more details, but these 2 rules helped me to almost forget about compiler errors, related to ownership/borrowing/lifetimes.

-This ownership system removes a lot, a lot of bugs, especially dangerous things like race conditions, when code in other language will happily write and damage your data and you will not see any warnings or failures, sometimes you will not even notice bug itself (because race conditions can be very tricky to catch).
+This ownership system removes a lot, a lot of bugs, especially dangerous things like race conditions, when code in other languages will happily write and damage your data and you will not see any warnings or failures, sometimes you will not even notice bug itself (because race conditions can be very tricky to catch).
 It’s very important for asynchronous algorithms also, when multiple execution flows can mutate one resource (variable, object, collection).
-Rust takes care of it, and gives you handy tools to work with it.
+Rust takes care of it and gives you handy tools to work with it.

-Compiler is smart and gives very descriptive error messages, instead of just “no, I won’t compile it”.
+The compiler is smart and gives very descriptive error messages, instead of just “no, I won’t compile it”.
 Sometimes you’ll even find generated examples of code to fix your errors!

-Now I feel compiler is my friend.
-Emotions of first week were “stop being so pedantic, I know better it will work”.
+Now I feel the compiler is my friend.
+Emotions of the first week were “stop being so pedantic, I know better it will work”.
 One month later I was running cargo build with words “ok, now show me where I’m wrong”.
-Then was period of “damned strings”.
+Then was a period of “damned strings”.
 Now I rarely see errors and almost all of them are related to things I forgot to change during refactoring — because I can refactor code without fear and I know compiler will show me where I forgot something.
 And I use this feature.

-Almost all things I tried for my web-dev needs, are covered by crates.
-Some of them are not as mature as I wish, but most of them are pretty usable, well documented, and with strict compiler you can be sure — if it compiled, it will work.
-Frameworks Iron and Nickel are pretty active in development and mature enough.
+Almost all the things I tried for my web-dev needs, are covered by crates.
+Some of them are not as mature as I wish, but most of them are pretty usable, well documented, and with the strict compiler you can be sure — if it compiled, it will work.
+Frameworks Iron and Nickel are pretty active in the development and mature enough.

 I’m glad to see when crates have no “unsafe” code and when they are trying to avoid usage of “panic”.
 I think we need some kind of badges to promote such crates.

 IDE support is not perfect yet, but enough for productive work.
-I use plugin for IntelliJ IDEA, it works fine and stable enough, I don’t know why they still don’t release it :) Not all kinds of autocompletion works but.. “we use beta because it’s better than nothing” :)
+I use the plugin for IntelliJ IDEA, it works fine and stable enough, I don’t know why they still don’t release it :) Not all kinds of autocompletion works but.. “we use beta because it’s better than nothing” :)

 More information about support in IDEs can be found here: https://www.rust-lang.org/ides.html

 It’s static and strong, with support of generics.
-After PHP, I needed just few hours to get used to strong typing and love it.
+After PHP, I needed just a few hours to get used to strong typing and love it.
 I came to Rust mostly because of strong typing, way of returning results (Result/Some), awesome package manager and memory safety.
-Yes, I had to invest some time to learn it, to get used to it, but now, when I read my PHP code, I often wonder “Instance of what class it returns?..
-What does mean maybe this one??
+Yes, I had to invest some time to learn it, to get used to it, but now, when I read my PHP code, I often wonder “Instance of what class it returns?… What does mean maybe this one??
 How the hell I was able to work with it??”.
 Really, good things are easy to get used to.

 nginx config is pretty simple: